jacobvarner/100-days-of-code/r1-log.md

 ### R1D59

 I finished up the sections on Express and handling HTTP requests today.
 I learned the useful ability to send data to the 'database' and then also receive information from the server using GET and POST methods along with URL parameters.
 I know there is a long way to go, but this little bit of information can go a long way.

+### R1D60

+Today I set up my database with mLab for my next few freeCodeCamp projects dealing with MongoDB and Mongoose.
+However, after that, I wasn't even able to pass the first lesson.
+I've set up my person schema exactly how the Mongoose docs had it, but I'm getting no result on freeCodeCamp.
+None of the app seems to be working and it just tells me that the model is incorrect.
+I'm going to have to call it quits for today, but it's annoying how freeCodeCamp seems to still have no solution or help for this problem.